Skip to main content

 Stress and anxiety are among the most common triggers, with many people clenching their teeth as an unconscious response to tension.
 Sleep disorders, such as sleep apnea, can also contribute, as can issues with jaw or bite alignment that place extra strain on the muscles.
 Certain habits like smoking, drinking alcohol, or consuming too much caffeine may increase the likelihood of grinding, especially at night.

-In some cases, even medications such as antidepressants have been linked to bruxism, making it important to identify the underlying cause before starting treatment.
+In some cases, even medications have been linked to bruxism, making it important to identify the underlying cause before starting treatment.

 Personalised Treatment for Teeth Grinding